-KEY POINTS WHEN TEACHING BASIC
+KEY POINTS WHEN TEACHING BASIC SHORT TURNS

-• Flexion is used to keep the rider over the board and working edge allowing for stronger edging skills.
-Staying over the working edge will allow the board to be guided through the execution to the

-Projection of the rider forward and in the direction of travel will aid in balance and the ability to initiate

-• The heel side turn requires greater flexion than the toe side.
+- Flexion is used to keep the rider over the board and working edge allowing for stronger edging skills.
+Staying over the working edge will allow the board to be guided through the execution to the completion. - Projection of the rider forward and in the direction of travel will aid in balance and the ability to initiate turns. - The heel side turn requires greater flexion than the toe side.
 The upper body must maintain anticipation and allow the rider to move in the direction of travel.
-The upper body is kept in balance by flexing the hips and rolling the lower spine to enable the head and shoulders to stay forward in the turn.

-During the toe side turn, flexion of the ankles, knees and hips will keep the rider over the working edge.
+The upper body is kept in balance by flexing the hips and rolling the lower spine to enable the head and shoulders to stay forward in the turn. - During the toe side turn, flexion of the ankles, knees and hips will keep the rider over the working edge.
 The rider should feel balanced on the balls of the feet as the board is guided to completion.
-It is important that the upper body rotates through the turn to maintain alignment, allowing the rider to move through to the completion of the turn.

-Toe side turns do not require as much flexion but it is still important to keep the core strong and the lower spine rolled to allow for correct edging and pressure control skills.

-Through the turns the shoulders should match the pitch of the slope, aiding in balance and control.
+It is important that the upper body rotates through the turn to maintain alignment, allowing the rider to move through to the completion of the turn. - Toe side turns do not require as much flexion but it is still important to keep the core strong and the lower spine rolled to allow for correct edging and pressure control skills. - Through the turns the shoulders should match the pitch of the slope, aiding in balance and control.

-· Finish the turns for speed control.

-· Have the ability to stop if control is lost.

-· Progress the pitch of the slope slowly to allow for skills to develop.
+- · Finish the turns for speed control. - · Have the ability to stop if control is lost. - Progress the pitch of the slope slowly to allow for skills to develop.

-Turn across fall line Revise hockey stops.
+Common problem Possible Causes Possible Solutions Gains too much speed Not finishing turns.
+Turn across fall line.
+Railing.
+Revise hockey stops.
+Excess upper body movement.
+Incorrect edging or rotation.
 Edge sets Hold pants with back hand.
 Funnel turns.
-Easier terrain Counting.
+Trouble holding rhythm.
+Trouble with timing.
 Easier terrain.
+Counting.
+Lacking confidence.
+Slope too steep.
+Easier terrain.
 Slower speed.
-Uphill turns Flexion/extension drills
+Uphill turns Poor board performance.
+Pushing the board.
+Flexion/extension drills.